-Individuals who wish to report incidents of sex discrimination, sexual harassment, and / or sexual violence, including dating and domestic violence, and stalking involving employees, may make a report to Harrison Blythe, the university's Deputy Title IX Coordinator, at 540-231-0448, by email at https://doi.org/10.2011/journal.com/blythe@vt.edu or in person at 300 Turner Street NW, Blacksburg, VA.
+Individuals who wish to report incidents of sex discrimination, sexual harassment, and / or sexual violence, including dating and domestic violence, and stalking involving employees, may make a report to Harrison Blythe, the university's Deputy Title IX Coordinator, at 540-231-0448, by email at hblythe@vt.edu or in person at 300 Turner Street NW, Blacksburg, VA.
+They may also use an online reporting form found at www.oea.vt.edu.
 Upon receipt of a report, the Deputy Title IX Coordinator will offer supportive measures and information about the option to file a formal complaint.
 Supportive measures that are not an undue burden to respondents will be provided, without the need of filing a formal complaint or participating in an investigation process.